ccamara/reveal-hugo/content/2019-06-13-accessibility-workshop/previously.md

 ## About OSM

-* Sidewalks do not always form a good network
+* Sidewalks do not always conform a good network
 * Difficult to add information if you are not used to it
-* Lack of total control -> Uncertainity (about data)
+* Lack of total control -> Uncertainty (about data)
 * Some keys/values are limited
 * Difficulties in tracing/crediting the work